 2020: Alias Robotics starts researching MiR.

-Alias starts researching MiR technologies and ensures their research is centered on their last version through a somewhat involving MiR and their distributors.
+Alias starts researching MiR technologies and ensures their research is centered on their last version through a somewhat conflicting and unclear customer support process involving MiR and their distributors.

 - Very unclear versioning system (distributors and MiR not aligned).